tqml/Wireguard-VPN-EC2-Terraform/README.md

 ## Deployment Part 1: Deploy AWS Infrastructure with Terraform

-> You don't need to this step with terraform, you could also create the instances yourself.
+> You don't need to do this step with terraform, you could also create the resources yourself in the AWS console.

 Go the `terraform` folder and rename the file `terraform.tvars.example` to `terraform.tfvars`.
 Adapt the